fredenrg/cryptonote-nodejs-pool/README.md

 "coinUnits": 1000000000, // for FRED, this is 1000, 000, 000 (1 thousand million)

-/* Number of coin decimals places for notifications and front-end */ "coinDecimalPlaces": 3, //for FRED, this should be "3"
+/* Number of coin decimals places for notifications and front-end */ "coinDecimalPlaces": 3, //for FRED, this can be "3"

 /* Coin network time to mine one block, see DIFFICULTY_TARGET constant in DAEMON_CODE/src/cryptonote_config.h */ "coinDifficultyTarget": 120,